 Good acoustics play an important role in the effectiveness of instructional spaces.
-Classrooms with excessive noise reverberation make it difficult for students to understand what is being taught.
-Children with learning disabilities have a far more difficult time paying attention to their teacher, which is neither good for the student or the rest of the class.
+Classrooms with excessive noise reverberation make it difficult for students to understand the lessons.
+Children with learning disabilities have a far more difficult time paying attention to their teacher.
+This is neither good for the student or the rest of the class.
+Soundproofing a classroom can enhance the learning experience.

-Recently, the American Speech-Language-Hearing Association (ASHA) along with representatives form the acoustics industry issued the paper “Position Statement and Guidelines for Acoustics in Educational Settings.”
-Outlined in the paper are a number of suggested guidelines concerning maximum ambient background noise.
+Recently, the American Speech-Language-Hearing Association (ASHA) along with representatives from the acoustics industry issued the paper “Position Statement and Guidelines for Acoustics in Educational Settings.”
+Outlined in the paper are several suggested guidelines concerning maximum ambient background noise.
 The paper suggested a Reverberation Time (RT 60) of .5 seconds (in the speech intelligibility range), in the classroom.

 - Install absorption materials on the rear wall opposite the instructor.
 Don’t cover them with hard reflective posters or surfaces.